 Papers vary in aspects such as weight, surface, white point, texture, whether they are Resin Coated(RC) Papers or Art Papers (Cotton Rag or Alpha Cellulose), and whether they are acid free, unbleached or have optical brighteners etc. We offer advice on what will work best for different images and if need be will order in specific papers we may not normally carry.
 (We may tell you if we think you are making a bad choice)

 As far as we know we stock the most papers of any lab in Australia.
-We stock what we feel are the best products for their purpose on the market – our range of over 50 medias range from over 25 different Art papers to many Photo papers and normally include:
+We stock what we feel are the best products for their purpose on the market – our normally stocked range of over 70 medias include over 35 different Art Papers plus many Photo Papers and normally include by brand:

-CANSON: BFK, Arches Museum Velin, Arches Aquarelle Rag, Baryta Photographique, Rag Photographique, Platine Fibre Rag, Museum Canvas, Print Making Rag
+CANSON: BFK, Arches Museum Velin, Arches Aquarelle Rag, Baryta Photographique, Rag Photographique, Platine Fibre Rag, Museum Canvas, Print Making Rag, Prestige Baryta.

 EPSON: Hot Press Natural, Hot Press Bright, Cold Press Natural, Cold Press Bright, Double Sided Hot Press Natural, Watercolour Paper Radiant White, Enhanced Matte, Enhanced Matte Display Posterboard (1,130 GSM), Double Weight Matte, Single Weight Matte, Enhanced Synthetic Paper, Enhanced Synthetic Adhesive Paper, Artist Matte Canvas, Artist Satin Canvas, Premium Lustre 260, Premium Gloss 250, Premium Semi-Gloss 250, Premium SemiMatte 250, Premium Semi-Gloss 170, Premium Lustre 170, Premium Gloss 170, Proofing Paper – White Semimatte, Japanese Kozo Paper

-HAHNEMUHLE: UltraSmooth PhotoRag, PhotoRag Baryta, PhotoRag Pearl, Fine Art Baryta, Fine Art Pearl, Fine Art Baryta Satin, Museum Etching, German Etching, William Turner 310, Torchon, Rice Paper.
+HAHNEMÜHLE: UltraSmooth PhotoRag, PhotoRag Baryta, PhotoRag Pearl, Fine Art Baryta, Fine Art Pearl, PhotoRag Satin, Museum Etching, German Etching, William Turner 310, Torchon, Rice Paper, Albrecht Dürer.

 HARMON: Gloss Baryta, Gloss Baryta Warmtone.